Osestic/WidowX_Arm_HIWONDER_Bionic_Hand_Embedded_System/README.md

 2. Run the ```main.ino```.
 3. Type in a character that enacts a specific functionality as specificied in the ```main.c``` mentioned.

-The following are demos of the  WidowX_Arm_HIWONDER_Bionic_Hand-Interface playing a game and performing an instrument.
+The following are pictures of the  WidowX_Arm_HIWONDER_Bionic_Hand-Interface in performing different hand positions.

 - Playing the piano is shown below: